 Day 7: The Handmade Textiles, Olives and Vineyards of Arahova

 We depart from Olympia this morning crossing over the newly constructed Rio-Antirio Bridge and drive along the Corinthian Gulf.
-We will stop of lunch in the picturesque fishing village of Galaxidi.
+We will stop for lunch in the picturesque fishing village of Galaxidi.

 Day 8: Delphi - The Center of the Ancient World